kmpoppe/noteSolver/README.md

 Once the changes are uploaded, the Note that was referenced gets a comment showing the URL of the Changeset and gets resolved.

 This plugin is now listed in the global JOSM plugin list.

+## Contributing

+If you want to contribute to this plugin, please read [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## How to install this plugin manually